Copyright and teaching

 Open Access – free use

-A large number of Open Access (OA) journals are available.
+A large number of scientific articles are published Open Access (OA).
 These may be used freely, as long as sources are acknowledged and the content is not distorted or plagiarised.
-OA journals may be searched using the library’s databases or Google Scholar.
+You can find these articles by searching the library’s databases or Google Scholar.

 The Bonus Agreement – using printed course material